Thadaiyara Thaakka: Casting

 Magizh wanted an actor apt for this kind of action film; a protagonist with the boy next door looks and demeanor.
 Arun Vijay was chosen for the role after being introduced to Magizh by a mutual friend.
 Bollywood actress Prachi Desai was first chosen as the lead female role, signing her first Tamil project, with sources claiming that she was paid ₹15 million as remuneration.
 Despite having signed up, Desai failed to turn up for shooting, delaying the filming, and was removed from the project.
 Malayali singer-actress Mamta Mohandas replaced her, making Thadaiyara Thaakka her third Tamil film.
 Prior to Mamta's entry, Kannada film actress Nidhi Subbaiah reportedly was considered as Desai's replacement.
 Rakul Preet Singh, Femina Miss India 2011 contestant, who previously had starred in a Kannada film, was selected for another pivotal female role.
-Thirumeni introduced Telugu actor Vamsi Krishna and debutante Maha Gandhi as the antagonists.
+Magizh introduced Telugu actor Vamsi Krishna and debutante Maha Gandhi as the antagonists.